NehuaV/learnly/src/content/docs/typescript/primitive-types/strings.md

 ## Strings are Immutable

-Strings in JavaScript cannot be altered once created.
+Strings in TypeScript cannot be altered once created.
 While you cannot change a character within a string, you can create a new string and assign it:

 ```typescript
 let str = "Hi";